nucleosome-dynamics/nucleR/README.md

 [NucleR](http://bioconductor.org/packages/nucleR/) is an R/Bioconductor package for working with next generation sequencing and tilling arrays.
 It uses a novel aproach in this field which comprises a deep profile cleaning using Fourier Transform and peak scoring for a quick and flexible nucleosome calling.

-The aim of this package is not providing an all-in-one data analysis pipeline but complement those existing specialized libraries for low-level data importation and pre-processment into \R{}/\Bioconductor{} framework.
+The aim of this package is not providing an all-in-one data analysis pipeline but complement those existing specialized libraries for low-level data importation and pre-processment into R/Bioconductor framework.

-\Biocpkg{nucleR} works with data from high-troughput technologies MNase-seq and ChIP-seq, and Tiling Microarrays (ChIP-on-Chip).
+[NucleR](http://bioconductor.org/packages/nucleR/) works with data from high-troughput technologies MNase-seq and ChIP-seq, and Tiling Microarrays (ChIP-on-Chip).

 This is a brief summary of the main functions: